SantoriniDave.com

 The Acropolis in central Athens.

-Many of Athens’s top sights are in a compact, walkable area, so a rental car is usually more hassle than help in the city center.
+Many of Athens’s top sights are in a compact, walkable area, so a rental car is more hassle than help in the city center.

 Road to Santorini ferry port.